Small Source of Comfort: Background

 Cockburn said two of the songs on the album had been inspired by his travels and work.
 "Through the auspices of various organizations, I’ve been to troubled areas around the world," he told the PremierGuitar.com website.
 "I don’t feel like I’m doing the real work, but through my songs I can bring attention to these issues, hopefully helping to make the world a better place—or at least keep it from getting worse so fast.
 My travels don’t show up too much on this album, except on the song "Each One Lost" and the instrumental "Ancestors," which I wrote following a trip to Kandahar, Afghanistan under the auspices of the Canadian army.
 I witnessed a ceremony there honoring the sacrifices of two soldiers who had been killed and whose bodies were being flown back to Canada.
 I felt I had to give listeners an impression of what that felt like, so I went home and wrote "Each One Lost," the first half of which is in my perspective and the second half in that of a soldier.
 It was a very deep and emotional experience—one of the saddest things I’ve ever had the privilege to witness, and I wanted to let listeners know how it felt."

-Another song, "Gifts," originally written in 1968 but never previously recorded.
-Cockburn explained: "When we did the first album, back at the end of the ‘60s I was singing that song in my shows.
+"Gifts," originally written in 1968 but never previously recorded.
+Cockburn explained: "When we did the first album, back at the end of the '60s I was singing that song in my shows.
 At the time, (manager) Bernie Finkelstein kept trying to get me to record the song, and I told him I was going to save it for the last album.
 After a while it just kind of disappeared.
 When we started to record this album I thought it’d be cool to bring back 'Gifts' but not tell Bernie.
 I also felt that at this point you never know ...
 I’m not getting any younger.
 So maybe there will be another album or maybe there won’t.
 It’s not a prediction of any kind.
 I just thought it was time to get it on record."
 He said Finkelstein was taken aback when he first heard the recording.
 "When the song started, he just took a double take right away," Cockburn said.
 "He turned to me after it was over, and he said, 'Is there anything I should know?'
 And I said no—it was just in case."